-If you currently have a personal injury case, or are thinking about starting one, you may wonder how long the entire process will be.
+If you currently have a personal injury case or are thinking about starting one, you may wonder how long the entire process will be.
 Could it go on for months, or even years?
 This is a valid question that any victim would wonder during or before their personal injury case.

-The answer generally depends on your individual case, the severity of your injuries, and the state or jurisdiction, such as Washington, DC, VA or MD, where your personal injury occurred.
+The answer generally depends on your individual case, the severity of your injuries, and the state or jurisdiction, such as Washington, DC, VA, or MD, where your personal injury occurred.
 For example, getting in front of a judge in rural Pennsylvania may take a shorter amount of time than in an overpopulated city, such as New York City.
-While there is no simple answer for the question, “How long will my personal injury case take?”, there are a few elements that can affect the timeline of your case.
+While there is no simple answer to the question, “How long will my personal injury case take?”, there are a few elements that can affect the timeline of your case.

 What is the personal injury process like?

 Being involved in a personal injury case may seem like a long process to go through.
 However, it is necessary and worthwhile if you have been significantly injured in an accident that was the result of another’s negligence.
 You may experience a loss of income through not being able to work and medical expenses that are piling up.
 Pursuing a personal injury case is the best possible route to get your life back on track.
-Basically, the sequence of events in a personal injury case are:
+Basically, the sequence of events in a personal injury case is:

 There are a few factors that could impact your case’s settlement timeline:

 If you have been injured in an accident, get in touch with a personal injury lawyer as soon as possible to begin your claim.
 With so many factors that go into your case, you need an experienced attorney that will work their hardest on your behalf.
-Our attorneys offer a no-cost, initial consultation and can offer more insight about your unique personal injury case timeline.
+Our attorneys offer a no-cost, initial consultation and can offer more insight into your unique personal injury case timeline.
 Contact Regan Zambri Long PLLC today at (202)960-4596 or fill out an online form to get started.